 Today we want to explore why choosing a managed WordPress hosting service, as opposed to a shared host or small VPS, can be one of the most important decisions you can make regarding your website.

-So first off, what exactly do we mean when we say managed WordPress hosting and how is it different than shared or do it yourself (DIY) hosting?
+So first off, what exactly do we mean when we say managed WordPress hosting, and how is it different from shared or do it yourself (DIY) hosting?

 1. Shared WordPress Hosting

 Well, there is no such thing in the real world as unlimited resources.
-What hosts will do is throttle the clients using up a lot of the resources.
-This in turn ends up with those angry clients leaving, making room for more clients that don’t use a lot of resources.
+Hosts will throttle the clients who use up a lot of the resources.
+This, in turn, ends up with those angry clients leaving, making room for more clients that don’t use a lot of resources.

 2. DIY VPS WordPress Hosting

-The second crowd of people are typically bootstrap startups and people with a little more development or WordPress experience.
+The second crowd is typically bootstrap startups and people with more development or WordPress experience.
 They are the DIY crowd.
-These folks are typically still trying to save money, but they are also usually concerned with performance and realize it’s importance in the success of their business.
-Commons setups might include using Digital Ocean, Linode, or Vultr VPS; and possibly a tool like ServerPilot to manage it more easily.
+These folks are usually still trying to save money, but they are also typically concerned with performance and realize its importance in the success of their business.
+Typical setups might include using DigitalOcean, Linode, or Vultr VPS, along with a tool like ServerPilot to manage it more easily.